 Program participants must provide proof of full vaccination before arriving to SEA facilities unless otherwise exempted.
 Additionally, program participants must arrive with a negative PCR test which was taken within 96 hours of arrival on campus.
 Participants are asked to self-monitor for symptoms for seven days before traveling, and to remain masked while using commercial transportation.

 Program Participants: Shore Component

-Program participants will be tested on arrival to campus, and will undergo surveillance testing during the program.
+Program participants will be tested on arrival to campus and may undergo surveillance testing during the program.
 After arriving cohorts have received negative tests, masking restrictions on campus may be relaxed.
 Local community visits and activities may be allowed, and masking requirements will be communicated to students during the program based on local conditions and CDC guidance for fully vaccinated adults.
 Prior to boarding the ship, some programs may require further testing, more stringent protocols, and/or a remote shore component to minimize the risk of illness aboard the ship.

 Shore Component Response

-In the event of positive tests or symptoms ashore, program participants will isolate and undergo a subsequent test to ascertain infection status.
+In the event of positive tests or symptoms ashore, program participants will undergo a subsequent test to ascertain infection status.
 Other participants or staff may be subject to further testing to determine possible spread.
 SEA will rely on local medical services for treatment of infection.